Hereafter Sweatflow Leggings

 - Not the warmest

-Bottom Line: The Everbrand Sweatflow leggings jump off of our list for a first layer thanks to technologies that allow you to wear it multiple days in a row without issue.
+Bottom-Line: Everbrand Sweatflow tops our list for a bottom layer hiking legging due to the specialised fabric that allows you to wear it multiple days in a row without issue.

 Fjallraven – Women’s Abisko Trekking Tights

-The Fjallraven Abisko trekking tights have some of the best performing features for a wide range of uses and settings that we found, but their best quality comes down to their durability.
-A big part of what makes these hiking leggings so durable is the material construction, which uses common materials like elastane and polyester but also reinforces those with more robust materials like polyamide and aramid.
+Fjallraven Abisko hiking tights have some of the best performing features for a wide range of uses and settings, but their best quality is their durability.
+What makes this design so durable is the material choice, using common materials like elastane and polyester, reinforced with more robust materials like polyamide and aramid.

-Beyond structural integrity, the Fjallraven Abisko trekking tights also help protect you from the elements with a PFC-free DWR layer that provides better water-resistance than most of its competition.
-As an added cherry on top, these hiking leggings come with four zippered pockets, 2 for your hands, a large map pocket, and a small compass pocket.
+Beyond structural integrity, Fjallraven Abisko hiking tights also help protect you from the elements with a PFC-free DWR layer that provides better water-resistance than most of its competition.
+As an added cherry on top, these hiking leggings come with four zippered pockets; two for your hands, one for a large map, and a small compass pocket.

-On the other hand, all of these features do not provide the same kind of value that some of the other options we reviewed do.
-Also, the durable materials and construction lead to the Fjallraven Abisko trekking tights being some of the more substantial leggings on our list too.
+With all these features the Fjallraven Abisko hiking tights do not provide the same kind of value for money that some of the other options we reviewed have done.
+Also, the durability of the materials combined with the construction design, lead to less mobility and comfort than some of the other options in this list.

 - Has good water-resistance